Saving Electricity home

 Electrical usage of household items

 Appliances that create or remove heat use the most electricity.
-In the table, appliances that make things hot are listed in red and ones that make things cold are listed in blue.
+In the table at right, appliances that make things hot are listed in red and ones that make things cold are listed in blue.
 As you can see, together they dwarf everything else on the list.

-Remember that electrical usage varies from model to model, so remember that the tables on this site are just examples.
-My page on measuring electrical use shows you how to measure the exact amount of electricity used by your particular device.
+Remember that electrical usage varies from model to model, and that the tables on this site are just examples.
+(See how to misinterpret this website.)

-Exercise: Pretend the price of fossil fuel surges and they start rationing electricity.
-(You may not have known it, but a main way that power plants make electricity is by burning fossil fuels.)
+Exercise: Pretend there's an energy crisis and they start rationing electricity.
 You're given a bonus of 1000 watt-hours of electricity to use because you won a special drawing.
 If you're choosing between using your stereo or your central air conditioner, how long could you run each?
 Assume that your stereo uses 30 watts and your AC uses 3500 watts. (see answer)

 Energy-saving strategies